gamblevore/speedie/Documentation/Cake.md

 ### Other Nice Things To Know:

-• Within 1.5 years of community acceptance, a `Cake` JIT will be created for ARM, running `Cake` apps on ARM at native speed.
+• Within 1.5 years of having successfully built a community, a `Cake` JIT will be created for ARM, running `Cake` apps on ARM at native speed.

 • `Cake` allows to hand-writen ASM that runs on any platform.
 It will be a great way to learn ASM!